What is the UK’s favourite cuisine? (Survey & Infographic)Data Insights 24 February 2017

 So far, all our findings have come from what people have told us.
 But do their actual spending habits line up with their claims?

-Using our internal data gathered directly from takeaways and restaurants through January 2017, it seems that even though we’re happy to splash significant cash on takeaways and restaurants, in some cases Britons might actually be spending less.
+Using our internal data gathered directly from transactions coming from contactless card readers & chip and pin machines through January 2017, it seems that even though we’re happy to splash significant cash on takeaways and restaurants, in some cases Britons might actually be spending less.

 In fact, it appears certain regions are better at keeping to their dietary New Year’s resolutions than others, with restaurants in the North East seeing a 27% year-on-year decrease in transactions, indicating the Geordies have been good so far this year.